NiKrause/orbit-blog/ISSUES.md

 ### Todos, Features, Issues
 - Todos:
     - [ ] Create Svelte lib from project, so it can be used in other projects as component
-    - [ ] LATEX & PDF export from a post content
+    - ]x] PDF export from a post content
     - [ ] AI templates + file upload e.g.
         - [ ] create a CV
         - [ ] correct my spelling